xanderlent/intel-npu-highlevel-rpms/README.md

 As I work to get these packages into Fedora rawhide (for example in the F43 cycle), I will backport them to F41/F42.

-### A note on rust-criterion

-It was removed by the Fedora rust-sig as a dev dependency.
-It's easier just to drop it and any tests that use it.

 #### Main TODOs

 - The unmodified build process for intel-npu-acceleration-library downloads a binary OpenVINO distribution.